 - Juice from 1/2 lime

-- Dice and chop all of your ingredients and have them ready to go.
+- To begin the vegetarian chile, dice and chop all of your ingredients and have them ready to go.

 - Add chili powder, cumin, basil, oregano and stir.